 In 2010, Jermaine completed the first season as an Executive Producer of the reality show, The Jacksons: A Family Dynasty on the AE Network.
 In 2011, Jermaine released a book with his memoirs titled: “Michael: You Are Not Alone, Michael: Through A Brother’s Eyes” which is an intimate, loving portrait of his brother Michael, illuminating the private man like never before.
 In 2013, the book was fully revised and updated.
 The book is an Amazon and New York Times best seller.

-Jermaine is moving beyond the music in the worlds of entertainment, hospitality, jewelry, watches and food and beverages.
+Jermaine has moved on beyond the music in the worlds of entertainment, hospitality, jewelry, watches, food and beverages and more.

 Jermaine has seven children: Jermaine Jr, Autumn, Jaimy, Jeremy, Jourdynn, Jaafar and Jermajesty.